(First in a series. See also: Social Justice? Believe Science? 11 Strategies for Depolarizing Tomorrow's Citizens)

 How do we build that trust?
 How do we manage the sacrifices that are imposed on the election’s losers?
 These are the sorts of questions that Danielle Allen asks in her brilliant book on citizenship, Talking to Strangers.
 I’ve discussed her notion of “political friendship” and how it might guide the education of citizens in an earlier blog post.
 Political friendship is difficult to practice in the best of times; it’s especially challenging with a deeply polarized citizenry when even family members are breaking up over political differences.

-Students educated in this way would become agents of depolarization.
-They would cultivate an open mind, and learn skills related to listening, deliberation, and compromise.
+Students who embraced political friendship would become agents of depolarization.
+They would cultivate open minds, and learn skills related to listening, deliberation, and compromise.
 They would develop toleration of fellow citizens with different opinions.
 To that end, they would resist an attitude of disgust or condescension toward people who think differently by cultivating “cognitive empathy,” the inclination and ability to understand fellow citizens who think (and vote) differently.
 And they would be advocates of forbearance toward those opponents in the exercise of power by democratic majorities.

 And perhaps most importantly they would be encouraged to practice epistemic humility, by recognizing the shortcomings of their own cognition and the assumptions of their tribe.
 A way to remind ourselves of those shortcomings is to frequently ask, while engaged in politics: “Could I be wrong?”